DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/agents.md

 ### Spawnging Agents

 That is it (well not quite).
 You can now start your application and your sphere will start moving around.
-We don't want to have to manually manage all agents in the scene.
-In order to do this we will use the DigitalPaintingManager.
-Increase the size of the AgentObjectDefs property by 1.

-We need another scriptable object to put in here to define our new agent.
+If you hare happy to have your agents defined in the scene itself you can move on now.
+However, it is sometimes a good idea to create a prefab and have the Digital Painting code spawn your agents at startup.

+Create a prefab for your agent.

+Agents spawned by the Digital Painting Manager are defined by another scriptable object.
 To create this right click on the `ScriptableObjects/Agents` folder and select `Wizards Code -> Agent -> Agent Definition`.
 Name the new Scriptable Object "Wandering Sphere".
-To configure this definition we need a prefab for the model.
-Create one our of the object we created in the scene and delete the original from the scene.
-Add the prefab to the Agent Definition.
+Add the prefab created in the previous step to the Agent Definition.

-Now that we have our Agent Definition Scriptable Object we can drag this into the new Agent Object Defs slot we created before.
+In the `DigitalPaintingMaanger` in your scene increase the size of the AgentObjectDefs property by 1 and put your agent definition scriptable object into the created slot.

 Now when you play your scene your wandering sphere will be spawned in.